oracle-livelabs/database/create-nosqltables-terraform/create-api-signing-keys/create-api-signing-keys.md

-# Create an API Signing Key
+# Create an API Signing Key (Optional)

 ## Introduction

 This lab walks you through the steps to create a API signing key for an Oracle Cloud user account.
+Perform this lab if you want to use API Keys for authentication.

+*Note: You can skip this lab (and proceed to Lab 2) if you plan to use any other form of authentication like Instance Principal Authentication, Resource PrincipalAuthentication or Security Token Authentication.*

 Estimated Lab Time: 10 minutes